Science

 The Ogden Trust Lead School

-St Peter’s Elwick Church of England Primary School is the Lead School for the Hartlepool Ogden Trust Science Partnership.
+St. Peter’s Elwick Church of England Primary School is the Lead School for the Hartlepool Ogden Trust Science Partnership.

 Links with industry have enabled our pupils to experience a mobile planetarium, STEM Chats and educational visits to local industry.